This topic is adapted from the PursueGOD Video YouTube channel.

 We are managers and stewards of God’s planet that gives him glory.
 Yes, we rule the world and use its resources for our needs, but we do so in a way that acknowledges our creator and the dignity of the things he creates.
 We are still called to care for the animals and cultivate the earth, just as Adam was.
 We need to use human technology in a way that works in harmony with God’s creation, not merely destroys it to fulfill our needs and “greeds.”

 Creation is meant to glorify God.
 We should aim to treat creation in such a way that we won’t be guilty of robbing God’s glory.

 - Watch the video together or invite someone to summarize the topic.

 - What is your initial reaction to this video?
 Do you disagree with any of it?
 What jumped out at you?

 - Why do you think the United States and other countries have adopted national park initiatives?

 - Are you someone who enjoys doing activities outdoors?
 How do you most enjoy creation around you?

 - Have you ever thought about how God feels about the environment?
-What did you learn from this article?
+What do you think?
+Explain.

 - What are some practical steps you can take to make sure you are caring for God’s creation well?
 What are some ways you already do care for creation?

-- Do you think some environmental advocates go “too far”, or do you think Christians need to advocate more for the environment based on God’s glory?
-Explain your answer.
+- Do you think some environmental advocates go “too far,” or do you think Christians need to advocate more for the environment based on God’s glory?
+Explain.